inceptionev/96-Well-LED-Array-Demo-Software/README.md

 This demo software was written to control the 96-Well LED board.
 It was tested using an Arduino RP2040 Connect module.

- *  This sofware is based on and uses the TLC591x library by Andy4495: https://github.com/Andy4495/TLC591x
+ *  This software is based on and uses the TLC591x library by Andy4495: https://github.com/Andy4495/TLC591x
  *  To install this library in your Arduino IDE, go to Sketch -> Include Library -> Manage Libraries... -> Search for TL591x

 To interface with the 96-Well LED Board: